SMALL BATHROOM RENOVATIONS SPECIALIST

 There are lots of choices and clever design ideas that can be implemented in small spaces if the right choices and preparation is put in place, for example it is even possible to create a small bathroom with a freestanding bath.

-Nu-Trend is a local renovation specialist and we have built up a wealth of knowledge working in small spaces, doing renovations in unit blocks or apartment buildings where it is important to have the work done to a high standard to avoid complications with adjoining dwellings.
-That is why we are licensed, qualified and insured, including HIA Home Owners Insurance
+Nu-Trend is a Sydney renovation contractor that has built up a wealth of knowledge working in small rooms to do renovations in houses, unit blocks or apartment buildings.
+We have lots of experience renovating in tall building blocks where it is important to have the work done to a high standard to avoid complications with adjoining dwellings.
+That is why we are licensed, qualified and insured renovators with HIA Home Owners Insurance

 Local | Licensed | Insured